imversed/imversed-js-client/README.md

 }
 ```

-Use transactions (TXs) to put some data in Inmversed:
+Use transactions (TXs) to put some data in Imversed:

 ```ts
 import { loadWallet, nft } from '@imversed/js-client'